 Policies Related to Minors

 - Some major/minor/major combinations are prohibited.
 See the major/minor/major exclusions list for more information.

 - Courses taken to fulfill a minor can be applied as arts and sciences electives, unrestricted electives or Context and Perspectives courses.
 Courses fulfilling Business Dynamics or Business Environment requirements can only apply to the Business Administration minor.

 - The electives guide defines all classes designated as Arts and Sciences and Business.
 A business course can apply to an unrestricted elective requirement but cannot serve as an arts and science elective.
 Students are strongly encouraged to maintain an awareness of where courses taken for a minor apply to their degree requirements.

 - Courses used to fulfill the modern language requirement for BA students cannot be applied to a minor.

 - A course taken under the Pass/Fail/D policy may be applied to the minor.

 - Major courses (including courses applied to the Business Administration major) may not be applied to a minor.

 - Students may apply only one course not taken at Bentley (from sources such as transfer, IB, AP, course away, non-Bentley study abroad program, etc.) to the minor.

-- Students may only complete a maximum of two minors including the required Business Administration minor.
+- Students may only complete a maximum of three minors including the required Business Administration minor.

 - To be awarded a minor, students must achieve a minimum cumulative GPA of 2.0 in the minor.
 See the exception for the Business Administration Minor below.